Chrismettal/PedalDev/README.md

 Based on schematic by Saruman [here](https://www.freestompboxes.org/viewtopic.php?t=12031&hilit=c6).

 First PCB version `f35813b` was broken is currently being debugged.
-4 Pins on TL074 were swapped, `ICL7660` does not work when `BOOST` mode is set (But **`ICL7660S`** does..), and input stage sounds super starved, more like a bass fuzz than a distortion.
+4 Pins on `TL074` were swapped, `ICL7660` does not work when `BOOST` mode is set (But **`ICL7660S`** does..), and input stage sounds super starved, more like a bassy fuzz than a distortion.
 Simulation seems to confirm this so confidence in schematic is low.
 Currently ordering an original Dominator for schematic comparison.

 ## Common PCBs